elastic/cloudbeat/dev-docs/Cloud-Env-Testing.md

 **Note**: The script will ask for confirmation before deleting each environment.

 The script fetches all environments starting with the provided prefix from the defined S3 bucket.
 After seeking your confirmation, it proceeds to destroy each Terraform environment and remove the related data from the S3 bucket.
-If the deletion is successful, the script lists the environment in the "Successfully deleted" section.
+If the deletion is successful, the script lists the environments in the "Successfully deleted" section.
 In case of any issues, the environment's name is listed under "Failed to delete".
 Environments that you chose to skip will be listed under "Skipped deletion".